 - 1 small package ricotta salata - freshly grated, set aside

-In a large skillet, heat butter and olive oil on low heat.
-Add shallots, garlic and saute until soften and translucent.
+- In a large skillet, heat butter and olive oil on low heat.
+Add shallots, garlic and saute until soften and translucent about 2 minutes.

-Turn off heat.
-Taste sauce, adjust salt and pepper if needed.
+- Turn off heat.
+Taste the sauce, and adjust salt and pepper, if needed.
 Stir in Truffle Oil.
 (Optional: you may add additional truffle oil to your preference).
+But be careful, too much truffle oil can ruin the dish.

-In a large pot of boiling water, add 1 tablespoon salt.
-Add spaghetti and cook to al dente, reserve 1/4 cup of liquid, then drain.
-Turn on heat to low, transfer wild mushroom cognac truffle sauce over the spaghetti, add extra liquid, mix well and serve into individual bowls.
+- Meanwhile, In a large pot of boiling water, add 1 tablespoon salt.
+Add spaghetti and cook to al dente, reserve ¼ cup of liquid, then drain.
+Turn on heat to low, transfer wild mushroom cognac truffle sauce over the spaghetti, add extra liquid, toss and combine well and serve into individual bowls.
 Add freshly grated ricotta salata on top.
 And, serve!